jraypdx/Pi-Music-Srv/README.md

          3. Go to the network tab
          4. Refresh the page
          5. A lot of the last requests to be made when the page is loading (ex.
 Discover page or your profile page) will show up like me?client_id=xxxxxxx - click on one of those, then you will see client_id under Query String Parameters or URL parameters and you can copy the value from it
+ - **Spotify** setup **(NOTE: Requires a premium Spotify account)** - **TODO: Simplify this and figure out URL stuff**
+     1. Edit your hosts file and add "raspberry_pi_ip    bob.pi" as a line where raspberry_pi_ip is the local IP for the raspberry Pi that you're using (this is a temp workaround due to Spotify needing a "valid" (aka domain/url) redirect URL)
+     2. Visit https://developer.spotify.com/dashboard and create a new app with access to the Web API and Web Playback SDK (not positive both are needed... will edit if I figure out later) and add "https://bob.pi:3000/spotify/redirect" as a redirect URL (**TODO: https://pi_ip:3000/spotify/redirect might work here without doing the bob.pi workaround?)
+     3. Once it's created, copy and paste the client ID and client secret of your app into the server settings and save
+     4. Connect your account by visiting https://bob.pi:3000/spotify/auth (or your raspberry pi IP in place of bob.pi) from another computer with the server running on the Pi, and log in to Spotify and allow the app to access your account

 ### Example screenshots of the web app on desktop and mobile: